Gabriel5638/wordle-game/README.md

 To enhance the user experience, the game features a clean and minimalist design.
 The colors and typography are carefully chosen to be visually pleasing and easy on the eyes.The end game prompt is designed to be unobtrusive, prompting the user to play again without interrupting the flow of the game.

 Overall, the design for this game was focused on providing a fun and challenging experience for users while keeping the user interface simple and intuitive.
-The result is a game that is both engaging and easy to play, with a design that is both visually appealing and functional
+The result is a game that is both engaging and easy to play, with a design that is both visually appealing and functional.

 ## Inspiration
 This game was inspired by the original wordle game.